meng89/ipodshuffle/README.rst

     pip3 install ipodshuffle

-If you use svox engine, try install svox package in the distribution
+If you use svox engine, try install svox package in your Linux distribution

 Usage & Modules API
 ===================

 see http://ipodshuffle.readthedocs.org/

+note
+====

+This program not compatible with iTunes.